agusmakmun/python-wordlist-generator/README.md

 For output, you can check sample this file: <a href='https://github.com/agusmakmun/Python-Wordlist-Generator/blob/master/wordlist.txt' target='_blank'>wordlist.txt</a>

+This script was modified from this thread: http://stackoverflow.com/a/21559115 question for: Python - how to generate wordlist from given characters of specific length

+So in this time, we have an idea for modified it with <code>string characters</code> in the module string.
+And then output <code>wordlist.txt</code> for that output minimum to maximum length words.

 Have awesome creation, with minimum and maximum creation.
 For example:
 <h5>For 1 length method:</h5>